 Older definitions required either a certain threshold of weight loss (generally 5%) or a need for intravenous hydration, but these can be missing if a woman is treated aggressively.

-A lot of women with normal morning sickness may find that they need to rest more and avoid some activities, but if you cannot function due to nausea and vomiting of pregnancy, then you may be developing HG, even if you have not had significant weight loss or dehydration.
+A lot of people with normal morning sickness (pregnancy sickness) may find that they need to rest more and avoid some activities, but if you cannot function due to nausea and vomiting of pregnancy, then you may be developing HG, even if you have not had significant weight loss or dehydration.

 Generally, a doctor will give you the diagnosis of HG when you need IV hydration, hospitalization, have significant weight loss, or if you need prescription medications to avoid those things.
 Sometimes a doctor will write down the diagnosis in your record but not to discuss the diagnosis with you.
 This is where you need to advocate for yourself and ask questions until you understand what is happening and why you are so sick.

 HG symptom severity varies greatly from woman to woman and from week to week.
 However, when a mother is able to function due to medication, that doesn’t mean she is well.
 She still has HG, just as a diabetic still has diabetes when blood sugars are normal on insulin.Kimber MacGibbon, RN

 Everyone responds differently to medications, and a medication that is a miracle drug for some will do nothing for others.
 Unfortunately, we do not yet know why some respond well to certain medications and some don’t.
 More research needs to be done on this.
 In our study, the treatments found most effective were bedrest, ondansetron, IV fluids, and IV nutrition.
 Often combinations of medications are needed, not just a single medication.

 Each treatment needs to be evaluated based on its effectiveness, and balanced with the side effects and the possible risks to the baby.
 For everyone these may be a little different.